Atlas of plant and animal histology

 TRANSPORT

-Membranes are barriers against free diffusion of ions and electrically charged molecules.
-However, many molecules that cells need, like ions, carbohydrates, peptides, and some lipids, have to cross the cell membrane to perform their functions.
-For example, glucose needs to enter the cell to be used as energy source, and ions are needed for electrochemical gradients.
-Around 10 % of the genes of a cell are involved in membrane transport, suggesting how important this mechanism is.
+Membranes are barriers to the free diffusion of ions and electrically charged molecules.
+However, ions and many molecules, such as carbohydrates, peptides, and some lipids, have to cross cell membranes to perform their functions.
+For example, glucose needs to enter the cell to be used as energy source, and ions are necessary for electrochemical gradients.
+Around 10 % of the genes of a cell are involved in membrane transport, showing how important this mechanism is.
 As we mentioned in previous pages, concentration gradients across membranes are involved in many cell functions.
-Cells need to take control of these gradients, so that they can be generated, modified and removed when it is needed.
-A deep knowledge of the membrane transport is not only useful for knowing how cells work, but also to improve the synthesis of drugs that need to cross the cell membrane to function intracellularly.
+Cells need to take control of these gradients, so that they can be generated, modified and removed.
+A deep knowledge of the membrane transport is useful for knowing how cells work, but also for other purposes like to improve the synthesis of drugs that need to cross the cell membrane to function intracellularly.

 1. Pumps